AColocho/us-states/contributing.md

 # Contributions
 Thank you for wanting to contribute to this package.
 Without people like you, open source would be dead.
-Without open source, knowledge wouldn't be able to flow as freely as it does, packages like ours wouldn't be free, and the internet would just not be a fun place. **Thank YOU!**
+Without open source, knowledge wouldn't be able to flow as freely as it does, packages like ours wouldn't be free, and the internet would just not be a fun place. **THANK YOU!**

 ## Contributing Guidelines
 - Document everything.
 Create docstrings and helpful comments.